rodolfocarobene/qudit_simulations/scripts/readme.md

 ### 3. `ququart.py`

 This Python script showcases Ququart simulation using Cirq.
-It includes:

-- Implementation of evolution dynamics for ququart system using decomposed (through OSD) gates.
+It includes an implementation of evolution dynamics for ququart system using decomposed (through OSD) gates.

+### 4. `ququart_2D.py`

+This script implements a simulation of the Fermi-Hubbard model using IBM matrices.
+It supports 2D lattices and exact simulations as well as "shots" simulations

 ## General Information: